whosonfirst/go-whosonfirst-pip-v2/README.md

 separate and decoupled from the source data, or "input" layer.

 _There is one exception to this rule that is implemented in the `wof-pip*` tools bundled with this package.
-If the tools are invoked with the `-mode spatialite` flag then it will be understood that both the caching and indexing layers already exist and they will not be pre-populated.
+If the tools are invoked with the `-mode spatialite://` flag then it will be understood that both the caching and indexing layers already exist and they will not be pre-populated.
 This is a piece of [package-specific helper